philiplourandos/partner-billing/README.md

 ## Load datasources

-We retrieve the entries from *db_servers* which has all the jdbc parameters and the site it is associated with and then create a datasource for each entry
+We retrieve the entries from *db_servers* which has all the jdbc parameters and the site it is associated with and then create a datasource for each entry.
+We store these values in a queue so that it can be drained when we have consumed all CDR records from the target datasource and move onto the next

+## Read from asterisk_cdr

+Read entries from the remote asterisk_cdr database and write them into another database that resembles the asterisk_cdr one.
+This process will continue until all datasources are completed

+## Retrieve sites

+There are only 2 sites 'JHB' and 'CT' but we have a mechanism that caters for more should it arise.
+Similar to the datasources, we load the sites and place them in a queue structure which can be drained.
+We supply the reader with the current site id we are processing.

+# Write files